bnb-chain/greenfield-cosmos-sdk/README.md

 ## Contribution
-Thank you for considering to help out with the source code!
-We welcome contributions from anyone on the internet, and are grateful for even the smallest of fixes!
+Thank you for considering helping with the source code!
+We appreciate contributions from anyone on the internet, no matter how small the fix may be.

-If you'd like to contribute to Greenfield, please fork, fix, commit and send a pull request for the maintainers to review and merge into the main code base.
-If you wish to submit more complex changes though, please check up with the core devs first through github issue(going to have a discord channel soon) to ensure those changes are in line with the general philosophy of the project and/or get some early feedback which can make both your efforts much lighter as well as our review and merge procedures quick and simple.
+If you would like to contribute to Greenfield, please follow these steps: fork the project, make your changes, commit them, and send a pull request to the maintainers for review and merge into the main codebase.
+However, if you plan on submitting more complex changes, we recommend checking with the core developers first via GitHub issues (we will soon have a Discord channel) to ensure that your changes align with the project's general philosophy.
+This can also help reduce the workload of both parties and streamline the review and merge process.

 ## Licence (pending)